 From the very beginning we knew we wanted our walls to be a creamy white.
 We honestly dreaded picking out a white because it can be so hard with what seems like hundreds to choose from.
-When Clare reached out to us, we quickly learned they only offer 55 timeless colors - The perfect creamy white included.
-It only took a matter of seconds to pick our creamy white, Whipped, and we are so pleased with it!
+When Clare reached out to us, we quickly learned they only offer timeless, curated colors - The perfect creamy white included.
+It only took a matter of seconds to pick our creamy white,

 As for Irony, this one took us by surprise.
 We originally were looking for a dark green or black color for the door in our guest bathroom because we loved the idea of a bold door against the creamy white walls.
 When we received the swatches in the mail, we realized those colors wouldn’t work like we were hoping for.
 Something was missing.
 When we looked all of Clare’s paint colors, Irony just happened to jump out at us.
 We never looked back and it was the perfect color for the door.